KrisZane/node-red-contrib-jirasimple/README.md

-# node-red-basic-jira
+# node-red-contrib-jirasimple
-A NodeRed subflow for basic Jira interactions.
+A NodeRed module for simple Jira interactions.